3D printer in operation — these machines could be banned under proposed legislation in WA, CA, NY, and CO

 BILL HB 2320 / HB 2321

-HB 2320 attempts to prohibit the private use of 3D printers and milling machines for manufacturing firearms and firearms parts.
-HB 2321 requires printers to include "blocking features" that can't be defeated by users with "significant technical skill."
+HB 2320 (now ESHB 2320, amended by Walsh striker) prohibits the private use of 3D printers and milling machines for manufacturing firearms and firearms parts.
+The original Sec.
+8 printer sales ban was removed by amendment.
+HB 2321 requires printers to include "blocking features" — this bill is stalled but keep an eye on it.

 Primary Sponsor